-Washing my face with coconut oil?
-Got to be kidding, right?
+Washing your face with coconut oil?
+Gotta be kidding, right?

 I am s-e-r-i-o-u-s.
 It won’t make your face oily.
 Instead, your face will become super clean and moisturized after washing with this tropical oil.
 I promise.